Neural Codes and Neural ring endomorphisms: Convex codes in dimension 1 and 2

 \section{Convex codes in dimension 1 and 2}

-Megan K Franke and Samuel Muthiah \cite{franke2018every} worked on convex codes and wanted to give an explicit relation between convex and open convex codes.
-They gave the following conjectures \ref{conMFSM1} and \ref{conMFSM2} stated below: \begin{conjecture}\cite[Conjecture 1]{franke2018every} A code $ \C $ has minimal convex embedding dimension 1 if and only if it has minimal open convex embedding dimension 1. \end{conjecture} \begin{conjecture}\cite[Conjecture 2]{franke2018every} Suppose $ \C $ is open convex and has a minimal open convex embedding dimension of 2.
-Then the minimal convex embedding dimension of $ \C $ is 2. \end{conjecture} We found the code $ \C=\{12,23\} $ is a counter example for Conjecture \ref{conMFSM1}.
-The main Theorem \ref{mainth2} of this section is a modification to Conjecture \ref{conMFSM1}.
-And the theorem gives a relationship between open convex codes and closed convex codes in dimension 1.
-Later we worked on Conjecture \ref{conMFSM2}.
-This conjecture seems to hold true.
-We don't yet have a proof for it, but we have a class of examples which satisfy the Conjecture.
-At the end of this section(Remark \ref{remarksec3}) we will produce them.
+Franke and Muthiah \cite{franke2018every} worked on convex codes and wanted to give a direct relation between convex and open convex codes.
+They gave the following conjecture: \begin{conjecture}\cite[Conjecture 2]{franke2018every} Suppose $ \C $ is open convex and has a minimal open convex embedding dimension of 2.
+Then the minimal convex embedding dimension of $ \C $ is 2. \end{conjecture}